R2I - Deciding on What to Take

 • Electrical appliances: Liquidation values for such items are really low in the US but to function in India they require a voltage converter.
 Some appliances require bulky and expensive converters rated over 300W and designed for continuous use.

-• Furniture made of particleboard: As these are more prone to damage than real wood furniture insurance companies usually place particleboard in their exclusion list.
+• Furniture made of particleboard: As these are more prone to damage than real wood furniture, insurance companies place particleboard in their exclusion list.
 Unfortunately, most furniture available in middle-class contemporary furniture stores in the US falls in this category.
 Liquidation value for such furniture is also very low.
-However, the good news is that such furniture is easily replaced in India – better quality furniture made of High Density Fiberboard (HDF) that compares well to the bulk of the Medium Density Fiberboard (MDF) furniture stocked in Ikea are becoming available at competitive price points in India.
+However, the good news is that such furniture is easily replaced in India – better quality furniture made of High Density Fiberboard (HDF) that compares well to the bulk of the Medium Density Fiberboard (MDF) furniture stocked in Ikea are available at competitive price points in India.

 Related Posts: